 Logistics aims at the fulfillment of four basic requirements:

 - Order fulfillment.
-It implies that the transaction between the supplier and the customer is being satisfied with the specified product provided in the agreed quantity.
+It implies that the transaction between the supplier and the customer is satisfied with the specified product provided in the agreed quantity.

 - Cost fulfillment.
 The final costs of the order, including manufacturing and distribution costs, must be competitive.
 Otherwise, other options will be considered.

 All operations related to logistics aim to ensure that demand is satisfied (fulfilling goals), irrespective if it is a part made available to a manufacturer or a good present on a store shelf.
 There are three major categories of logistics operations:

 - Purchase orders processing.
 Operations related to the transactional procurement of goods.